Assess your Dutch Proficiency

 argumentations.

-You're expressing yourself spontaneously
+You're expressing yourself spontaneously and very fluently,

 Why level A2 is the hinge point